DevCom-IITB/instiapp-android/README.md

 A more detailed list of features can be found [here](https://docs.google.com/document/d/1L4wzuw88JrLyBt1DvnjavtAwhJkXgNSIxJG3yBsLwQ0/edit?usp=sharing).

-IITB App is a community effort and we appreciate the help of everyone who wants to help improve the App:
+IITB App is a community effort and we appreciate the help of everyone who wants to help improve the App.

 Check http://github.com/wncc for more information about all development activities under WnCC.